-...although we may be content with the assignable quantities (d)y, (d)v, (d)z, (d)x, etc., ... yet it is plain from what I have said that, at least in our minds, the unassignables [inassignables in the original Latin] dx and dy may be substituted for them by a method of supposition even in the case when they are evanescent; ... (as translated in [Child 1920, p.
-153]).
+Contrary to Ishiguro, Bos never asserted that the dx's disappeared with the introduction of (d)x's.
+Bos merely reports that Leibniz introduced the additional concepts (d)x, not that they completely replaced the dx's, which they certainly never did.
+Thus, the late piece Cum Prodiisset (Leibniz 1701a/1846) features both the (d)x's and the dx's, as well as the crucial distinction between assignable and inassignable: "although we may be content with the assignable quantities (d)y, (d)v, (d)z, (d)x, etc., . . . yet it is plain from what I have said that, at least in our minds, the unassignables [inassignables in the original Latin] dx and dy may be substituted for them by a method of supposition even in the case when they are evanescent" (as translated in Child 1920/2005, 153).

 3.2.
+Law of Homogeneity

-Law of homogeneity.
-Bos notes that Leibniz already mentioned his law of homogeneity in Nova Methodus [Leibniz 1684].
-Leibniz explained the law in a letter to Wallis [Leibniz 1699, p.
-63], and gave the most detailed presentation in his 1710 piece [Leibniz 1710b] mentioning the transcendental law of homogeneity (TLH) in the title.
+Bos notes that Leibniz already mentioned his law of homogeneity in Nova Methodus (Leibniz 1684).
+Leibniz explained the law in a 1699 letter to Wallis and gave the most detailed presentation in his 1710 piece mentioning the transcendental law of homogeneity (TLH) in the title (Leibniz 1699, 63; 1710a).
 The law involves, roughly, discarding higher-order terms.

-Leibniz was using the relation of equality in a generalized sense of equality up to, as mentioned in his Responsio (see e.g., Subsection 6.2 below, sentences labeled [1] and [2]).
-This means that dx does not turn out to be zero at the end of the calculation but, rather, is discarded in an application of TLH. $Equality\ up\ to$ undermines the claim of logical inconsistency (alleged by Berkeley) without a need to dip into a Weierstrassian cookbook with hidden quantifiers à la Frege.
+Leibniz was using the relation of equality in a generalized sense of equality up to, as mentioned in his Responsio (see, e.g., sec.
+6.2, sentences labeled 1 and 2).
+This means that dx does not turn out to be zero at the end of the calculation but, rather, is discarded in an application of TLH.
+Equality up to undermines the claim of logical inconsistency (alleged by Berkeley) without a need to dip into a Weierstrassian cookbook with hidden quantifiers à la Frege.